 - a) Schedule Activities shall be shown on their early dates. - b) The critical path shall be highlighted in red on all schedules to distinguish critical Schedule Activities from other Schedule Activities and Float shown for all Schedule Activities. - c) The Project Schedule shall be organized consistent with the Work Breakdown Structure (WBS).
 Each Schedule Activity shall be mapped to one and only one of the WBS elements.
 The Developer shall further develop and detail the base WBS included as Attachment 02-1A to a minimum of Level VI for all Construction Work and a minimum of Level V for all other Work to ensure a clear understanding of the Project and the CDA requirements.
-The elements of WBS Level IV under the Level III Construction element shall be consistent with items listed in Section I of Form P submitted with the Developer's Proposal.
-The Developer shall submit its developed WBS to TxDOT for approval as a condition of NTP2. - d) The Project title and data date shall be displayed on all schedules, charts and diagrams.
+The elements of WBS Level IV under the Level III Construction element shall be consistent with items listed in the Section I Design-Build Costs of Form P submitted with the Developer's Proposal.
+The Developer shall submit its developed WBS for the IH 635 Section, IH 635/IH 35E Interchange, IH 35E Section, and the IH 635/US 75 Interchange to TxDOT for approval as a condition of NTP2.
+The Developer shall update the WBS for the IH 35E Capacity Improvement Section and submit the updated WBS to TxDOT for approval as a condition of NTP3. - d) The Project title and data date shall be displayed on all schedules, charts and diagrams.
 A legend shall be provided on all schedules, charts and diagrams, which indicate the various symbols used and their meanings.